ceph/ceph/doc/glossary.rst

                 are written to the filesystem.

 	Host
-                Any single machine or server in a Ceph System.
+                Any single machine or server in a Ceph Cluster.
 See :term:`Ceph Node`.

 	LVM tags